shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 ## Implementation

 Now we get to the fun part of implementing it.
 In this section, we'll go over how all of this can be implemented, along with details that were skipped in the paper.
-For reference, my python version of the algorithm can be found [here](https://github.com/shrenikm/Atium/tree/main/algorithms/trajopt).
+For reference, my python implementation of the algorithm can be found [here](https://github.com/shrenikm/Atium/tree/main/algorithms/trajopt).

 ### Convexifying The Cost